Research the company and the position

 - What qualities do you find important in a co-worker?

-- What would you like to being doing five years from now?
+- What would you like to be doing five years from now?

 - How will you judge yourself successful?
 How will you achieve success?